solid/solidproject.org/pages/faqs.md

 ## Does a copy of my data controlled by others exist?
 Yes.
 Today, other people and organisations have a copy of your data, but you may not.
 And, just because you have a copy of your data doesn’t necessarily mean that others won’t also have a copy.

+## Could the Solid technology be a tool to trace or control criminal actions?
+The law determines the remit of the government to track or control criminal action.
+The users choice of where to store their Pod would determine which jurisdiction had oversight of the data in that Pod.
+Expect if the user is based in Europe, in which case the General Data Protection Regulation applies regardless of where the Pod is stored.

+## As a Pod provider are you legally responsible for the data you are storing?
+Pod providers have commitments to the individuals and legal entities that they provide services to based on the law of the countries in which the hosting provider is operating.
+As a Pod provider you should seek professional advice on how to be compliant.
+As an individual Solid user, you should carefully read the agreement with your hosting provider before agreeing.

+## Could Solid become another tech giant monopoly?
+Solid is an open standard.
+Could the solid standards dominate the technical landscape?
+Yes, that would be ideal, so we would have one interoperable Solid web, not many.

+## Could a Solid app of Pod become another tech giant monopoly?
+Although an app or Pod could become very popular, with Solid, it is always possible for users to leave to another competitor app or Pod.
+People want different things so it is unlikely that one size will fit all.

+## Is it opt-in or opt-out to share my data when using Solid?
+Opt-in.
+The default is for you not to share your data.
+You have to give your active consent to share your data.

+## What if I don’t want to share my data at all?
+Solid makes sure that the minimum amount of data is shared while still providing you with services.
+Some services do need to know something about you to be able to function, for example, to send you a product the company will need to know where to send that product to.

+## Who controls the data of a child using Solid?
+The child.
+The parents or guardians of a child are responsible for managing the data sharing preferences of the child until they reach the legal age of consent in their country of location.

+## If I use Solid, who controls my data when I die?
+You decide based on your will and your agreement with any hosting provider and app you have been using.

+## Why do we need Solid when we already have laws for data protection?
+Data protection laws in a nutshell tend to promote transparency around data use and insist on informed explicit consent from the user.
+Solid provides a tools to make this possible.

+## Isn’t having free Internet services a good exchange for giving access to my data?
+That’s up to you, Solid just gives you the choice.

+## Is it wise to trust people to make ethical decisions on such a complicated issue?
+There is a lot of variation in what people feel to be right and wrong, and ultimately it is down to you to decide what to do with your data.
+Solid does try to help you make informed choices by providing relevant information and by constantly validating the accuracy of that information.

 # Building Solid